jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 200 Restrictions on access to photographic images of driver licence holders
 (1) Except as provided in this section, no person, other than a person acting in the course of the person's official duties as an employee of the Agency, may access any photographic image stored under section 28(5).
-(2) A member of the Police may, for the purpose of enforcing any enactment referred to in section 113(1), access any photographic image stored under section 28(5) on production to the Agency of—
+(2) A constable may, for the purpose of enforcing any enactment referred to in section 113(1), access any photographic image stored under section 28(5) on production to the Agency of—
   (a) written consent to such access given by the individual to whom the image relates; or (b) an appropriate warrant issued under section 198 of the Summary Proceedings Act 1957.
 (2A) A person who is the next of kin of a deceased individual to whom a photographic image stored under section 28(5) relates may access the photographic image—